richarvey/getAWSdocs/README.md

 ## About

 One thing that strikes me as odd with Amazon and the documentation on AWS is that there is no download all button, to make it easy to get all the documentation in one go.
 After creating a simple bash script that kept breaking and needed updating, I decided to rewrite in python to make it a little easier to maintain.
-This is the second rewrite which now additionally allows you to pull the whitepapers.
+You can download Documentation and/or WhitePapers.
+The script is now pported to Python3 (finally)!

 I hope some of you find this useful.

-(update working on a python 3 version)

 ## Requirements

-Make sure all these python modules are installed:
+Make sure all these python modules are installed as well as Python3:

  - argparse
  - beautifulsoup4